 Mom doesn't have to arise to feed her nursing baby if baby is kept with in arms reach.
 After feeding babies typically roll to their backs.
 Back sleeping has been associated with a reduction in the number of SIDS cases.
 If placing your baby in a crib follow the same guidelines, no stuffed animals or fancy bedding.

-Some infants who have slept in unsafe environments,smoking mother, father or family member, sharing a bed with a sibling or sleeping on an unsafe surface, sharing sleep with an intoxicated parent have had a greater risk of death.
+Some infants who have slept in unsafe environments, smoking mother, father or family member, sharing a bed with a sibling or sleeping on an unsafe surface, or sharing sleep with an intoxicated or medicated parent have had a greater risk of death.
 Sleeping on sofas, and or in a chair is also associated with an increased risk.
 But don't mistake suffocation for SIDS.
 SIDS is a sudden infant death that is unexplainable .
-Yet no evidence exists that a healthy full term infant of a breastfeeding non smoking mother in a safe environment is at a greater risk for suffocation or SIDS actually just the opposite.
+Yet no evidence exists that a healthy full term infant of a breastfeeding non smoking mother in a safe environment is at a greater risk for suffocation or SIDS, actually just the opposite.
 Please see James McKenna's PhD book and website for more information on sharing sleep with your baby for more information on safe sleep.